Q&A about setting up foreign-owned Limited Liability Company in Taiwan

 1.2 For a company with more than one shareholder, the promoters are required to convene a shareholders’ meeting to elect the director(s) and the supervisor(s).
 If a company has only one corporate shareholder, the sole shareholder must appoint representatives to act as the director(s) and supervisor(s).

-1.3 The director so elected or appointed must then hold a board meeting to elect a person from among them to serve as the chairman of the board.
+1.3 The director so elected or appointed must then hold a board meeting to elect a person from among them to serve as the chairman of the board. - Prepare the company’s articles of incorporation and other required documents, including a feasibility study, a capital verification report, and a power of attorney if applicable.

-2.1 Within 15 days after the chairman is elected, the company must apply for incorporation registration with the Ministry of Economic Affairs (MOEA) for approval.
+2.1 Within 15 days after the chairman is elected, the company must apply for incorporation registration with the Ministry of Economic Affairs (MOEA) for approval. - Open a bank account in Taiwan and remit the capital from abroad.

-4. Proof of its capital deposit, to verify that it has deposited the minimum required capital into the company bank account.
+- Proof of its capital deposit, to verify that it has deposited the minimum required capital into the company bank account.
 These documents need to be verified by a qualified accountant or lawyer to ensure the legality and authenticity of the funds.

 The verification process typically involves checking the company’s bank account transaction records, issuing capital verification documents, and signing the capital verification certificate.
 The capital verification certificate usually needs to include information such as the company name, registered address, capital amount, and verification date to prove that the company has deposited the required capital and is following legal requirements.

-4.1 After the capital verification certificate has been signed, the applicant needs to submit it to the business registration authority to complete the company registration process.
+4.1 After the capital verification certificate has been signed, the applicant needs to submit it to the business registration authority to complete the company registration process. - Obtain approval from the Taiwan Ministry of Economic Affairs and obtain a seal and a company registration certificate.

-6. Register with the local tax authorities and obtain a tax ID number.
+- Register with the local tax authorities and obtain a tax ID number.

-7. Register with the Bureau of Labor and Occupational Safety and Health.
+- Register with the Bureau of Labor and Occupational Safety and Health.

 R-tw-llc-1-20